pottava/ecs-task-runner/README.md

 ## Description

 This is a synchronous task runner for AWS Fargate.
-It runs a docker container on Fargate and wait for its done.
-Then it returns its standard output logs from CloudWatch logs.
-All resources we need are created temporary and remove them after the task finished.
+It runs a docker container on Fargate and waits for its done.
+Then it returns its standard output logs from CloudWatch Logs.
+All resources we need are created temporarily and remove them after the task finished.

 ## Parameters